armchairlinguist/log-muter/README.md

 ## Setup

-The app needs a Papertrail API key to make requests to the Papertrail account - set this in the PAPERTRAIL_API_KEY env variable.
+The app needs a Papertrail API key to make requests to the Papertrail account - set this in the `PAPERTRAIL_API_KEY` env variable.

 A desirable log velocity will vary depending on the account.
-Setting a custom velocity threshold using MAX_VELOCITY is recommended.
-It's also possible to set the number of sequential alert invocations exceeding the threshold (SUSTAINED_DURATION) before the system is muted.
+Setting a custom velocity threshold using `PAPERTRAIL_VELOCITY` is recommended.
+It's also possible to set the number of sequential alert invocations exceeding the threshold (`PAPERTRAIL_DURATION`) before the system is muted.
 For example, if this is set to 10 and the alert runs every minute (see below), the system must be rogue for 10 minutes before being muted.

 ## Account Setup